hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 ## my-examples-for-the-arduino-portentaH7
 My examples for the new Arduino Pro board the Portenta H7

+## Generally this repo is deprecated but I do use it sometimes just to test things.
+Presently I am testing the tFlite-Micro repo
+and how to make it work for Arduino The folder I am doing this testing is [m09-Tensoflow/TFLITE-2023](m09-Tensoflow/TFLITE-2023)

 ## My New Arduino Library
 Based on these examples and other demos https://github.com/hpssjellis/portenta-pro-community-solutions